 |The average monthly medical premium for one person||€50|

 |12 months of prescriptions (max.)||A percentage of the full prescription cost, for each drug, depending on the individual’s social situation|

 In addition to these costs, the prices for prescriptions also vary depending on individuals’ economic status.
 For example, for annual incomes up to €18,000, the contribution rate is 40 percent for individuals of working age.
 For the same income amount, state pensioners pay a rate of 10 percent, plus €8 each month as a contribution cap.
 For higher incomes, the contribution rates and contribution caps increase accordingly.
 Individuals with chronic or serious illnesses pay 10 percent of costs, in addition to a cap on each medication.

 Firstly, you need to obtain a social security number.
 To do this, you need to register with the Spanish social security, which is called “Dirección General de la Tesorería General de la Seguridad Social”, or “TGSS”.
 You can find its offices throughout the country.
 To be able to register with social security, you must bring:

-- An ID card or passport
+- An ID card or passport,

-- Residency certificate
+- Residency certificate,

 - Proof of registration of your address at your local town hall.

-Following this process, you will obtain your Spanish social security number.
+Following this process, you’ll obtain your Spanish social security number.
 Along with this, you will also receive a certificate that indicates that you are eligible for medical help.
 After this is complete, you can register for medical treatment and apply for a health card.
 The health card is called “Tarjeta Sanitaria Individual”, or “TSI” in short.
 You can obtain this card either through post or in person.
 You need to bring this card with you when you need a state healthcare service.